 In 2016, Advisory Council meetings revealed a statewide perception that the potential for parks and recreation as a health and safety public service may not be fully recognized.

 Subsequent Focus Groups with more than 500 local residents throughout the state, further uncovered the need to explore how close-to-home park access, with facilities and programs designed through community based planning, and marketing those services to residents, can improve the health and wellness of Californians.

 The upcoming 2020 SCORP will prioritize public health in parks, building on California’s 2015 focus for park access and park equity.

-The SCORP is the result of extensive public input and a statewide evaluation of existing park and recreation lands.
-Public participation for this SCORP's development included:
+California’s 2015 SCORP was the result of extensive public input and a statewide evaluation of existing park and recreation lands.
+From 2010 to 2014, public participation included: